Sharp Shoulder Blade Pain

 How can we be sure the neck can move and tolerate activities we love without becoming pinched again?

 The mid back (thoracic spine) is important as well.
-It function less as a point of strength and more of a section of “attention.”
-Restoring midback extension and rotation are key in keeping your nerves from becoming pinched again.
+It functions less as a point of strength and more of a section of “attention.”

 I encourage you to get with a strength coach and start lifting weights.
 The weights don’t have to be extreme either.
 To get therapeutic benefits just make it “a little challenging.”